spree/spree/README.md

 bundle install
 ```

-Then copy the default stylesheet into your project
+Then copy the default stylesheets into your project

 ```bash
 rails generate spree_bootstrap_frontend:install